| Date due | Section # / problem #'s |

 existence and uniqueness of a solution to the differential equation

 that satisfies [the given initial conditions]."
+We will be covering

 the Chapter 4 material in an order different from the book's